A deletion-contraction formula and monotonicity properties for the polymatroid Tutte polynomial: Introduction

 Moreover, for a polymatroid $P$ over $[n]$, the polynomial $\mathscr{T}_{P}(x,y)$ contains both the interior polynomial $I_{P}(x)$ and the exterior polynomial $X_{P}(y)$ as special cases in the sense that

 respectively.
-It is also known that $\mathscr{T}_{P}(x,y)$ is translation-invariant and satisfies a duality relation.
 We remark that $\mathscr{T}_{P}(x,y)$ is equivalent to another polynomial introduced by Cameron and Fink \cite{Cameron}.

 One of the most basic properties of the classical Tutte polynomial is its deletion-contraction formula.
-Let $P$ be a polymatroid on $[n]$ and $f:2^{[n]}\rightarrow \mathbb{Z}$ be its rank function.
+Let $P$ be a polymatroid on $[n]$ and let $f\colon 2^{[n]}\rightarrow \mathbb{Z}$ be its rank function.
 For any $t\in [n]$, let $r_{t}=f(\{t\})+f([n]\setminus \{t\})-f([n])$.
-In Proposition 4.11 (f) of \cite{Bernardi}, Bernardi, K\'{a}lm\'{a}n, and Postnikov obtained a deletion-contraction relation of $\mathscr{T}_{P}(x,y)$, for the cases $r_{t}=0$ and $r_{t}=1$, that generalizes the deletion-contraction formula of the classical Tutte polynomial.
-They also posed the following question. \begin{question} Does there exist a deletion-contraction relation in the case $r_{t}>1$? \end{question} We answer this question in the affirmative by proving Theorem \ref{deletion-contraction-J}.
+In Proposition 4.11 (f) of \cite{Bernardi}, Bernardi et al.\ obtained a deletion-contraction relation of $\mathscr{T}_{P}(x,y)$, for the cases $r_{t}=0$ and $r_{t}=1$, that generalizes the deletion-contraction formula of the classical Tutte polynomial.
+They also posed the following question. \begin{question} \cite{Bernardi} Does there exist a deletion-contraction relation in the case $r_{t}>1$? \end{question} We answer this question in the affirmative by proving Theorem \ref{deletion-contraction-J}.
 It is based on the observation that certain natural ``slices'' of polymatroids are again polymatroids.
-We note that even if a polymatroid is hypergraphical, not all of its slices will be so.
-Let us also mention that in \cite{Chavez}, the authors introduced a polynomial invariant similar (but not equivalent) to $\mathscr{T}_{P}$ and established (in a limited sense) a deletion-contraction relation for it.
+We note that even if a polymatroid is hypergraphical, not all of its slices will be necessarily so.
+Let us also mention that in \cite{Chavez}, the authors introduced a polynomial invariant similar (but not equivalent) to $\mathscr{T}_{P}(x,y)$ and established (in a limited sense) a deletion-contraction relation for it.

-In 1972, Brylawski \cite{Brylawski} proved that if a matroid $M_{1}$ is a minor of a connected matroid $M_{2}$, then $T_{M_{1}}(x,y)\leq T_{M_{2}}(x,y)$, that is, each coefficient of $T_{M_{1}}(x,y)$ is less then or equal to the corresponding coefficient of $T_{M_{2}}(x,y)$.
-Unfortunately, we show by a counter-example in Remark \ref{counterexample} that this monotonicity property does not hold for the polymatroid Tutte polynomial, not even if we make the substitution in it suggested by \eqref{TM}.
+In 1972, Brylawski \cite{Brylawski} proved that if a matroid $M_{1}$ is a minor of a connected matroid $M_{2}$, then $T_{M_{1}}(x,y)\leq T_{M_{2}}(x,y)$, that is, each coefficient of $T_{M_{1}}(x,y)$ is less than or equal to the corresponding coefficient of $T_{M_{2}}(x,y)$.
+Unfortunately, we show by an example in Remark \ref{counterexample} that this monotonicity property does not hold for the polymatroid Tutte polynomial, not even if we make the substitution in it suggested by \eqref{TM}.